Close-up of a white floral arrangement in a modern kitchen with marble backsplash and wicker basket.

 - Creating floor plans, elevation drawings, and renderings to ensure spacing and movement through a space is optimal

-- Creating cabinetry design to build out a kitchen or bathroom
+- Identifying the right cabinetry layout for a kitchen or bathroom renovation

 - Creating furniture plans to identify the right sized pieces for your space and addressing situations that need to be adjusted before construction begins